Multan Punjab, Pakistan Travel Guide

 Support local businesses that practice ethical and sustainable operations.

-Directly help local artisans by purchasing crafts from workshops and dining at local eateries.
+Directly help local artisans by purchasing handmade items from workshops and dining at local eateries.

-If you wish to contribute, engage with reputable non-governmental organizations concentrating on local development.
+If you wish to contribute, engage with reputable non-government organizations concentrating on local development.

 Bargain respectfully in bazaars, but do not undervalue the hard work of local vendors.